svenfraeys/sftoolbox/README.md

 * panels: list of panels that the project contains
 * actions: list of actions that the project contains
 * content: list of content that the project contains
+* icon: icon for the project relative to project directory

 ## Actions